bitovi/academy/src/ngrx/8-test-api-effects/test-api-effects.md

 @diff ../7-create-api-effects/login.effects.spec.ts ./login.effects.spec-setup-test-bed.ts only
 </details>

-This will allow us to set `actions$` to be an `Observable` that emits whatever Action we want for our tests:
+One way to mock `Actions` is to set `actions$` to be an `Observable` that emits whatever Action we want for our tests:

 @sourceref ./actions-example.spec.ts
 @highlight 5-12, 16-19